A path to full-time software development

-We have used this course with several people to help them break into full-time software developer jobs.
+We have used this program with several people to help them break into full-time software developer jobs:

 Rachel was working as a baker when we started together.
 After nine months working this course she had her first full-time development job.

 Ariel graduated with a degree in music and no technical experience.
 Within eight months she was working as an automated tester, and now manages a team of automated testers.

 Ben had a B.A. degree and one basic programming class in high-school.
 He followed this program and had a full-time development job in six months.
 He now has four years of experience in both front-end and back-end development.

 The Free Course